Revolutionary War Artillery & Cannons

 The American organization of artillery forces followed the European pattern.
 Except for the light infantry accompanying guns, the establishment was entirely fluid and determined by the requirements of a particular campaign.
 The “Batallion Guns,” which were more or less permanently attached to the infantry, were based on an idea of Frederick the Great, though instead of being hand-drawn they were modified into horse-drawn “galloper guns,” three and four-pounders drawn by two horses in tandem.

-Left foreground, an American 4-pounder galloper.
+Above is an American 4-pounder galloper.
 Gallopers were among the first attempts to give some degree of mobility to guns, which had been, for centuries, a stationary weapon.
-The "improvement" looked better on paper than in the real world.
-The term "galloper" evokes images of a lightning descent onto the battlefield, a crashing volley of decisive effect, and a rapid gallop off to some other threatened point, but alas, the reality was somewhat different, since although the gun was rapidly portable, gun crews were still afoot, and the ammunition trundled along behind in ox-carts.
+The “improvement” looked better on paper than in the real world.
+The term “galloper” evokes images of a lightning descent onto the battlefield, a crashing volley of decisive effect, and a rapid gallop off to some other threatened point, but alas, the reality was somewhat different, since although the gun was rapidly portable, gun crews were still afoot, and the ammunition trundled along behind in ox-carts.

-The swivel gun was a small cannon named for it's mechanism of attachment.
-It was about the only 18th century gun that was not a "crew-served" weapon, although it's effectiveness was multiplied when manned by more than the gunner.
+The swivel gun was a small cannon named for its mechanism of attachment.
+It was about the only 18th-century gun that was not a “crew-served” weapon, although its effectiveness was multiplied when manned by more than the gunner.
 Once mounted, almost always on a fixed base (as the block of wood shown below) it may be pointed quickly to any quarter.
 But the swivel mechanism cannot stand heavy recoil, so the size, and hence effectiveness, of a swivel gun is severely limited.

 Swivel gun.